ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/web-app.md

 ## Refresh Button

 The last feature we need to add is a refresh button.
-This button will take users back to the full API dataset without forcing them to refresh the page.
+This button will show all our resources without forcing the user to refresh the page.

 Let’s identify the refresh button in `app.js`: